Wunderbyte-GmbH/moodle-mod_booking/README.txt

 BOOKING MODULE
 ----------------

-This activity allows you to manage bookings for courses, either Moodle-courses or other real-live courses.
+This activity allows you to manage bookings for courses, either moodle-courses or other offline courses.
 Please contact info@edulabs.org for improvements bug reports etc.

-Please do not remove the link, that mentions, that the module was created by edulabs.org
+Supported languages: English and German.
+Please post your translations or improvements on github or send it via mail to us.

    Documentation:  http://docs.moodle.org/22/en/Booking_module